-32.1 If the City requires an employee to wear a uniform, the City will provide, and employees shall wear at all times when on duty, full uniforms to include shirts (including UV protective shirts as appropriate), tee shirts, pants, jacket (including rain jacket), and baseball cap, as weather conditions dictate.
+32.1 If the City requires an employee to wear a uniform, the City will provide, and employees shall wear at all times when on duty, full uniforms to include shirt, tee shirts, pants, jacket and baseball cap, as weather conditions dictate.

-32.2 Employees provided uniforms or a uniform allowance by the City shall receive them by the first day of November each fiscal year.
+- 32.2 Employees provided uniforms or a uniform allowance by the City shall receive them by the first day of November each fiscal year.
 Employees shall be responsible for the normal maintenance and upkeep of uniforms and work clothes in accordance with City policy.
-Annual uniform allowance shall be one hundred and ninety dollars (\$190).

-32.3 City shall replace uniforms for normal wear and tear resulting from City work activities.

-32.4 See Unit # 6 Appendix and Unit #7 Appendix for details regarding Footwear.32.5 See Unit #7 Appendix for details regarding uniforms for Parking

-Enforcement Officers, Parking Operations Aides and Parking Operations Coordinators.
+Annual uniform allowance shall be one hundred and ninety dollars (\$190). - 32.3 City shall replace uniforms for normal wear and tear resulting from City work activities. - 32.4 See Unit # 6 Appendix and Unit #7 Appendix for details regarding Footwear. - 32.5 See Unit #7 Appendix for details regarding uniforms for Parking Enforcement Officers, Parking Operations Aides and Parking Operations Coordinators.